Joe Gembis: Family and later years

 Gembis was married to Florence Ruby Smith in June 1934.
-They had three children, Douglas (born March 1935), Ann, and Charles.
+They had three children, Douglas (born March 1935), Ann, and Charles (born March 1946).
 In his later years, Gembis continued to work as an associate professor of health and physical education at Wayne State.
-He also operated the Hazawitka Summer Camp in Mayfield, Michigan.
+He also operated the Haza Witka Summer Camp in Mayfield, Michigan.
 He died from a heart attack at the camp in July 1969 at age 61.

 Gembis was posthumously inducted into the Wayne State University Hall of Fame in 1980.